joshbegley/nyt-latest/README.md

 `Officials in Tokyo and Berlin said they planned to release oil from their strategic reserves to address disruptions of supplies from the Middle East.`\
 https://nytimes.com/2026/03/11/business/energy-environment/iran-oil-reserves-release.html

-**Trump Will Let Iran Play at World Cup, FIFA Chief Says**\
+**Trump Open to Iran Playing at World Cup, FIFA Chief Says**\
-`The head of soccer’s global governing body, Gianni Infantino, said that President Trump had assured him the Iranian team could play in this summer’s tournament despite the war in the Middle East.`\
+`The head of soccer’s global governing body, Gianni Infantino, said that President Trump had assured him the Iranian team could participate in this summer’s tournament despite the war in the Middle East.`\
 https://nytimes.com/2026/03/11/world/europe/trump-iran-world-cup-fifa-infantino.html

 **Eni Aluko awarded £339,000 after suing Joey Barton for libel: ‘I wanted to create a consequence’**\